Safire 3 chroma keyer

 Reason to choose it...

-It's the best full HD chroma keyer - perfect for those demanding applications using full virtual environments.
-Broadcast engineers select it for its picture quality, ease-of-use and long list of features including lighting compensation, colour correction and video delay.
-Safire 3 is a pleasure to operate, using hardware control panel or any web browser.
-And you'll save rack space it's a module that fits in our standard rack frames.
+Safire 3 is perfect for any applications - including those using full virtual environments.
+Broadcast engineers select it for its picture quality, ease-of-use and long list of features – including lighting compensation, colour correction and video delay.
+It's a pleasure to operate, using hardware control panel or any web browser.
+Plus Safire 3 comes with the industry’s best support as well as a five year warranty.

 Any 3Gb/s, HD or SD live virtual studio or sports production where you care about the quality of the chroma keying.
 See who's using it.